redis/docs/content/operate/oss_and_stack/stack-with-enterprise/search/query-performance-factor.md

 }
 ```

-See [Calculate scaling factor](#calculate-scaling-factor) to determine the value to use for `<NUMBER_OF_CPUS>`.
+See [Calculate performance factor](#calculate-performance-factor) to determine the value to use for `<NUMBER_OF_CPUS>`.

 #### Example REST API request for a new database

-The following JSON is an example request body used to create a new database with the scalable Redis Query Engine enabled:
+The following JSON is an example request body used to create a new database with a 4x Query performance factor enabled:

 ```json
 {